ericwallen/express-auth-postgres-json-web-token/README.md

 ## Step 8 - Verify Everything is Working Locally

-Log in to the precreated accounts you see below.
+Log in to the pre-created accounts you see below.
 The password for all the default users is "password".
-After login you will see the users dasboard as well as a secret specific to each user.
-The data specific to each user is the auhorized to see.
+After login you will see the users dashboard as well as a secret specific to each user.
+The data specific to each user is the authorized to see.

 ### Batman